 Frequently Asked Questions

-If your law practice does not have a professional indemnity insurance arrangements in place by 1 July each year, the Legal Practice Board will not be able to issue you, or the solicitors who work at your law practice, with a Practising Certificates for that year.
+If a law practice (and its practitioners) are not covered, the Legal Practice Board will not issue the practitioners at that law practice with a Practising Certificates for that year.

 When should I complete my insurance application?

 Currently insured law practices will usually be reminded by Law Mutual by email in February or March that their Application for the next insurance year is due.
 Regardless of that, the Act obliges such practices to submit their Application by the end of March.